-A new study suggests that it may be possible for human beings to live to the age of 130 by the end of this century.
+A recent study suggests that it may be possible for human beings to live to the age of 130 by the end of this century.

 The study yielded some surprising results.
 It showed that if people were able to pass over the 110-year-mark, their chances of living longer were about 50/50.
-Basically, every passing year after someone’s 110th birthday they have an equal chance as to whether they will stay alive another year.
+In other words, they had very good chances of living past 110 years old because, basically, every passing year after someone’s 110th birthday, they have an equal chance as to whether they will stay alive another year.

-How increasing population will lead to humans that live 130 by the 22nd century
+How increasing population will lead to humans that live to 130 by the 22nd century

-In our current moment, the chances of getting lucky for 20 years after that point and living to the age of 130 is extremely slim — roughly one in a million.
-But that may not be the case by the end of the century — the authors of the study seem to think that a human’s chances of living to 130 will greatly increase by the 22nd century.
+In our point in time, the chances of getting lucky for 20 years after that point and living to the age of 130 is extremely slim—roughly one in a million.
+However, that may not be the case by the end of the century, as the authors of the study seem to think that a human’s chances of living to 130 will greatly increase by the 22nd century.

-“This event has a probability of less than one in a million and is highly unlikely to occur in the near future, though the increasing number of super-centenarians makes it possible that the maximum reported age at death will rise to 130 years during the present century.”
+“This event has a probability of less than one in a million,” the study further specifies, “and is highly unlikely to occur in the near future, though the increasing number of super-centenarians makes it possible that the maximum reported age at death will rise to 130 years during the present century.”

 Instead of a dramatic fall-off, the researchers found that at 108 years old, people’s chances of dying begin to level out to 50/50.